payloadcms/payload/examples/form-builder/cms/README.md

 ## Frontend Development

-Clone the [frontend](https://github.com/payloadcms/form-builder-example-website) and follow the instructions there to get started.
+There is a fully working Next.js app tailored specifically for this example which can be found [here](../nextjs).
+Follow the instructions there to get started.
 You can use this repo as a backend for the frontend and see for yourself how it all works together.

 ## Usage